KSP-KOS/KOS/doc/source/structures/vessels/engine.rst

     :type: :ref:`scalar <scalar>` (kN)

     How much thrust would this engine give if both the throttle and thrust limtier was max at the current velocity, and at the given atmospheric pressure.
 Use a pressure of 0.0 for vacuum, and 1.0 for sea level (on Kerbin) (or more than 1 for thicker atmospheres like on Eve).
 Note that this will read zero if the engine is currently disabled.
+    (Pressure must be greater than or equal to zero.
+If you pass in a negative value, it will be treated as if you had given a zero instead.)

 .. attribute:: Engine:THRUST